physik932/code-sample/README.md

 show my thought process and how I got from start to finish.
 Thanks for reading._

 #### 2018-04-01 - Evening
-I ran into a final issue when cleaning up my README where Spotify's Dockerfile Maven plugin and Maven's Assembly Plugin had conflicts.
-I documented it the notes above.
+I ran into a final issue when cleaning up my README and running a final build where Spotify's Dockerfile Maven plugin and Maven's Assembly Plugin had conflicts.
+I documented it in the notes above.

 #### 2018-04-01 - Morning
 I finally got the deployment to Amazon's Elastic Beanstalk to work with help of the Maven Assembly Plugin.
 The plugin